awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.SQLT.md

 ## Upgrading the SQLT Option<a name="Oracle.Options.SQLT.Upgrading"></a>

-With Amazon RDS for Oracle, you can upgrade the SQLT option from version 12\.1\.160429 to version 12\.2\.180331\.
+With Amazon RDS for Oracle, you can upgrade the SQLT option from your existing version to a higher version\.
 To upgrade the SQLT option, complete steps 1–3 in [Using SQLT](#Oracle.Options.SQLT.Using) for the new version of SQLT\.
 Also, if you granted privileges for the previous version of SQLT in step 7 of that section, grant the privileges again for the new SQLT version\.

 Upgrading the SQLT option results in the loss of the older SQLT version's metadata\.
 The older SQLT version's schema and related objects are dropped, and the newer version of SQLT is installed\.
-For more information about the changes in SQLT version 12\.2\.180331, see [Document 1614201\.1](https://support.oracle.com/epmos/faces/DocumentDisplay?parent=DOCUMENT&sourceId=215187.1&id=1614201.1) on the My Oracle Support site\.
+For more information about the changes in the latest SQLT version, see [Document 1614201\.1](https://support.oracle.com/epmos/faces/DocumentDisplay?parent=DOCUMENT&sourceId=215187.1&id=1614201.1) on the My Oracle Support site\.

 **Note**
 Version downgrades are not supported\.